 Student Code of Conduct

 The St. Cloud State University Student Code of Conduct documents our commitment to upholding these standards and expectations.
-It ensures a fair and educational process for determining responsibility when student behavior may have deviated from these expectations and provides appropriate educational sanctions when a student and/or student organization has not met the standards set forth in the Student Code of Conduct.
-Every effort will be made to balance the needs and rights of the individual and/or the student organization with the welfare of the community as a whole.
+It ensures both fair and educational processes for determining responsibility when student behavior may have deviated from these expectations and provides appropriate educational sanctions when a student, student organization or club has not met these standards as set forth in the Student Code of Conduct.
+Every effort will be made to balance individual, student organization or club needs and rights with the welfare of the whole community.

-Examples of when St. Cloud State University may hold students and/or student organizations accountable for a violation of the Student Code of Conduct committed off campus include, but are not limited to the following:
+Examples of when St. Cloud State University may hold students, student organizations or clubs accountable for a violation of the Student Code of Conduct committed off campus include, but are not limited to:

-- Violating city ordinances, state or federal laws.
+- Violations of city ordinances, criminal acts, state or federal laws.